seaboyz/java-interview/README.md

 * By default, floating point numbers are double
 * Use float mostly for space optimization
 * A double can be cast to a float(with possible loss of precision)

+### 23. Why would you need a break in a switch statement?
+##### Motivation
+* understanding the switch statement fall through pattern
+* What happens if you don't use a break?
+* Possible uses of the fall through behavior

+##### Answer
+* Switch case statements are't "discrete"
+* If / else is discrete(ether if executes or else executes)
+* There isn't a one-to-one map between the matched case the block, if there is not break, the next case will be executed
+* Case match is for where the execution starts.
+After that, execution falls through to the next case all the way to the end of the switch.
+* One way to break it is using a break statement
+* Can be used without break to group serveral matching statements